UsernameDiana/tests_course/Midterm_Assignment/Testing Real Life Code/README.md

     The task is to create a new test class with a test that will report green/red for each image being tested using the NetBeans test-runner.
-    The test uses JUnit, such as JUnit 4.x's - Parameterized Test and even Dynamic Tests.

 * Explain about Parameterized Tests in JUnit and how you have used it in this exercise.
-* Explain the topic Data Driven Testing, and why it often makes a lot of sense to read test data from a file.
+* Explain the topic 'Data Driven Testing' and why it often makes a lot of sense to read test data from a file.
-* Your answers to the question;
+* Your answers to the question:
     * whether what you implemented was a Unit Test or a JUnit Test,
     * the problems you might have discovered with the test and,
     * your suggestions for ways this could have been fixed.